• Home

 3.Hypertension:

 High blood pressure, or hypertension, is a possible complication seen in many cases of hypertrophic cardiomyopathy (HCM).
-(Hypertension,especially if left uncontrolled, can also be a cause of HCM.)
+(Hypertension, especially if left uncontrolled, can also be a cause of HCM.)
 This may result in spontaneous bleeding, such as nose-bleeds or hemorrhage within the eye and may also cause retinal detachment and blindness.
 This may be noticed as a sudden loss of vision and a widely dilated pupil(s).
 This is an emergency situation since the blindness will be permanent unless the retina is reattached within a couple of days.
-Uncontrolled high blood pressure can also make cats feel anxious and restless (which can lead to excessive howling/meowing), inappetant, thirsty and just overall not well.
-It can also cause strokes, and damage to the heart and kidneys, Drugs that lower the blood pressure may be used to treat cats with this problem.
+Uncontrolled high blood pressure can also make cats feel anxious and restless (which can lead to excessive howling/meowing), inappetent, thirsty and just overall not well.
+It can also cause strokes and damage to the heart and kidneys.
+Drugs that lower the blood pressure may be used to treat cats with this problem.
 We can measure blood pressure in our office in just a few minutes.
 It is very similar to the way it is done in people.
 Examination of the eyes may give early indications of hypertension since the blood vessels of the retina may show changes and small hemorrhages may be seen.

 How is cardiomyopathy diagnosed?

-img-2Diagnosis of heart disease can be suspected on the basis of clinical signs (weight loss,difficulty breathing, blue-purple color to the gums, abnormal heart rate and/or rhythm, heart murmur, vision problems, and other signs listed above), chest x-rays, electrocardiography (ECG) and cardiac ultrasound scans.
+Diagnosis of heart disease can be suspected on the basis of clinical signs (weight loss, difficulty breathing, blue-purple color to the gums, abnormal heart rate and/or rhythm, heart murmur, vision problems, and other signs listed above), chest x-rays, electrocardiography (ECG) and echocardiogram (ultrasound of the heart).
+As discussed previously, many cats with cardiomyopathy do not have a detectable heart murmur, so we may not find out about their cardiomyopathy until they develop heart failure and show symptoms related to their heart failure.
+Otherwise, an echocardiogram is necessary to determine if any cardiomyopathy is present.

 In cases where hypertension is a possibility, blood pressure can be evaluated if suitable equipment is available.
 Retinal examination may provide evidence of hypertension where blood pressure measurements cannot be made.